bertt/gitlab-ci-training/README.md

 #### Before & After Script

-You can define script which will be executed befor and after job script.
+You can define script which will be executed before and after job script.
 You can define those script globally or per job.

 ```yaml
 # .gitlab-ci.yml